 The primary emphasis from a systems and process perspective has been on the audit function to verify that organizations are conforming to legal and regulatory requirements.

 The focus on audits parallels similar approaches applied to quality, safety and environmental programs.
-These programs have been based on reactive models characterized by: lagging indicators, audit-fix cycles, and management controls.
+These programs are based on reactive models characterized by: lagging indicators, audit-fix cycles, and management controls.
 Correcting non-conformance after the fact is better than not addressing them at all.
 However, these are not enough when there is loss of life, loss of the reputation, loss of stakeholder trust, and more generally where the effects of non-conformance are irreparable.

 As an example, with quality it is well known that you cannot inspect quality into a product, you must design it in.
 Therefore to improve quality you need a proactive approach that anticipates, plans, and then acts to embed quality into the product and manufacturing processes.
 This is why ISO 9001 recently introduced risk-based thinking along with a focus on outcomes to their standards.
 Risk-based thinking is fundamentally a proactive process which counterbalances the reactive processes implemented by quality control and the audit function.

 Unfortunately, GRC appears to be preoccupied with this same reactive model correcting things after they have already occurred.
 There is an increasing emphasis on extending the audit role and driving that further down into the organization.
 This audit-based approach will exact a heavy burden on organizations.
 A conservative estimate of the cost of compliance (excluding the other GRC functions) is 10% of a worker’s time and salary just dealing with regulations.
 In high-risk industries this can easily be between 20%-30% to support all the necessary: quality, safety, regulatory, environmental, and dozens of other programs.
 It is easy to imagine that If compliance continues on its present course, compliance will require: